Office Location:

 Who is eligible for Teen Court:

-Youth ages 12 to 18 who: Have received and pled guilty or no contest to a Class C Misdemeanor, have not been in the Teen Court program for at least two years, and who are currently enrolled full time in a secondary education program leading toward a high school diploma.
+Youth ages 12 to 18 who: Have received and pled guilty or no contest to a Class C Misdemeanor, have not been in the Teen Court program for at least one year, and who are currently enrolled full time in a secondary education program leading toward a high school diploma.

 How to enroll in the Teen Court program: